 This small steep-sided lake set in the Ugandan highlands hosts an abundance of birdlife, with the name Bunyoni meaning "place of many little birds".
 The crater lake is known for its scenic mountainous surroundings and numerous birds, as well as otters.
 The lake is safe for swimming and is a popular spot for watersports.

 We stay at a lovely resort on the shores of Lake Bunyonyi taking in the beautiful scenery, before our exciting trek to the mountain gorillas.
 This evening you will be briefed on the gorilla trekking excursion taking place the following day.

 From Lake Bunyonyi we set off on our thrilling gorilla trekking expedition, in groups of a maximum of 6 people.
 African Mountain Gorillas are critically endangered, with only around 800 wild mountain gorillas remaining in the world.
 By visiting the gorillas you will be directly supporting the efforts to protect these highly endangered primates.
 The money spent on trekking permits is used to help ensure the future of these rare mountain gorillas.

 Gorilla Trekking permits are extremely limited, which calls for flexibility in our tour itinerary and the exact location that we trek in.
-The mountain gorillas' habitat spans across the borders of Uganda, Rwanda and the DRC (Democratic Republic of the Congo).
-The Bwindi National Park in Uganda, is our intended gorilla trekking destination, but this is subject to the availability of permits.
+The mountain gorillas' habitat spans across the borders of Uganda, Rwanda and the DRC (The Democratic Republic of the Congo).
+The Bwindi National Park in Uganda is our intended gorilla trekking destination, but this is subject to the availability of permits.
 If permits for Uganda's Bwindi Park are not available you will be informed beforehand and we will travel to neighbouring Rwanda or the DRC for mountain gorilla trekking.

-Please note: The Gorilla Trekking permit is not included in the tour price and costs between US$630 and US$730 per person.
+Please Note: The Gorilla Trekking permit is not included in the tour price and costs between US$630 and US$730 per person.
 Only one day is spent trekking the gorillas, even though there are 2 days set aside.
 This allows time for obtaining permits and visiting the gorillas in smaller groups if there are more than 6 people on the tour.

-On day 52 of this Best of Africa Overland Safari we leave the peaceful shores of Lake Bunyonyi and travel the long road back to Kampala.
+On day 52 of this Best of Africa Overland Safari, we leave the peaceful shores of Lake Bunyonyi and travel the long road back to Kampala.